 A preliminary screening based on heating and electrical demand, siting, and interconnection shows that the facility has a Low potential for installing a cost-effective CHP system.

-Lack of gas service results in the no potential for CHP at the site.
+Low or infrequent thermal load is the most significant factors contributing to the no potential for CHP at the site.
 In our opinion, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.